安裝中文字典英文字典辭典工具!

 - Ventricular tachycardia - Symptoms and causes - Mayo Clinic

-- Atrial tachycardia - Diagnosis and treatment - Mayo Clinic
+- Supraventricular tachycardia - Diagnosis and treatment - Mayo Clinic

-To diagnose atrial tachycardia, a healthcare professional examines you and listens to your heart A member of your healthcare team takes your blood pressure You are usually asked questions about your symptoms, health habits and medical history
+Diagnosis To diagnose supraventricular tachycardia (SVT), a healthcare professional examines you and listens to your heart A member of your care team takes your blood pressure You are usually asked questions about your symptoms, health habits and medical history Tests Tests to diagnose supraventricular tachycardia (SVT) may include:

 |